-Professor Les Field AM FAA FRACI FRSC FRSN, UNSW
+Professor Les Field AM FAA FRACI FRSN, UNSW

-Professor Les Field AM served as Senior Deputy Vice-Chancellor and Senior Vice-President of UNSW from February 2016 to December 2017.
+Professor Les Field AM is a Professor of Chemistry at UNSW.
+He was Senior Deputy Vice-Chancellor and Senior Vice-President of UNSW from February 2016 to December 2017.
 He was awarded a DSc in 1991 by the University of Sydney.
 He was Head of Chemistry at the University of Sydney from 1997 to 2001 and an elected member of the Senate of the University of Sydney from 2003 to 2005.
 He was appointed as a Member of the Order of Australia (AM) in 2011 for his services to Chemistry and to Higher Education in Australia.

 Professor Kristofer Helgen, Chief Scientist and Director of the Australian Museum Research Institute (AMRI), Australian Museum

 As AMRI Director, Professor Kristofer Helgen is responsible for more than 100 staff, including research scientists, collection scientists, collection officers and more than 130 associates, fellows and students, who research and explore the natural world.
 Before joining AMRI Kris was Professor of Biological Sciences at the University of Adelaide.
 His research has primarily focused on fieldwork with living animals and research in museum collections to document the richness of life, understand global change, and contribute to important problems in biomedicine.